wmaben/devops-interview-questions/k8s/k8s.md

 | **AWS VPC CNI** | Native VPC IPs | Via Calico | VPC | EKS |

 **Service Types:**

+Kubernetes provides four service types, each exposing pods at a different scope:

+- **ClusterIP** (default): Accessible only within the cluster.
+Used for internal service-to-service communication.
+- **NodePort**: Extends ClusterIP by opening a static port (30000-32767) on every node's IP.
+External traffic can reach the service via `<NodeIP>:<NodePort>`.
+Simple but not production-grade.
+- **LoadBalancer**: Extends NodePort by provisioning an external cloud load balancer (AWS ALB/NLB, GCP LB, etc.) that forwards traffic to the NodePorts.
+This is the standard way to expose services to the internet in cloud environments.
+- **ExternalName**: Creates a DNS CNAME record pointing to an external service.
+No proxying occurs — it's purely DNS-level redirection, useful for referencing external databases or APIs.
+- **Headless Service** (`clusterIP: None`): Returns individual pod IPs instead of a virtual IP.
+Used with StatefulSets where clients need to connect to specific pods (e.g., Kafka brokers, database replicas).

 ```yaml
 # ClusterIP — Internal only (default)
 apiVersion: v1